 He took the sergeant’s sidearm for himself, strapping it to his thigh and left the rifle in the mess flooding out.

-‘What about her?’ she asked.
-They both looked at the girl on the floor.
+‘What about her?’ she asked as they both looked at the girl on the floor.
 The pretty blonde with pouty lips lay deathly still.

 ‘The best Militia are dead Militia,’ he replied.
 He knelt beside the girl and checked for a pulse.
 ‘And she’s one of the better ones.’
 Caden threw the girl’s cap at Julianna’s chest.